AllenNeuralDynamics/wavpack-numcodecs/README.md

 On Linux, if an existing `wavpack` installation is found, the package will use it.
 Otherwise, it will use the pre-built binaries available in the `wavpack_numcodecs/libraries` folder.

+On Windows, you need to have the "Microsoft C++ Build Tools" installed.
+You can download it and install it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ## Installation

 Install via `pip`: